developerstephanieb/python_reference/01_fundamentals/03_syntax_and_comments.md

 ### Unexpected Indentation (`IndentationError`)

-The opposite error occurs when a line of code is indented without a valid reason.
+This happens when a line of code is indented without a valid reason.

 ```python
 # This code will fail